 Knits are basics in the cold season

 Knits are great to add color to our wardrobe.
 They are also comfortable and most of them do not require ironing.
 When wearing knits think beyond chunky heavy sweaters and jackets.
 Season-less, light knits are great investments and layering pieces.
-Layering is a great trend this fall.
+Layering is a great trend this fall and winter.
 Actually, I think layering is timeless and always chic and stylish.
 Thin jersey allows for great cuts and tailoring.
 Thus, there are lots of options for ageless style in knits.
 There are no reasons for wearing baggy and chunky knits when temperatures drop into the single or negative digits.

 Pro advice for buying knits: For ageless style invest in classic pieces in the highest quality you can afford.